Decision-and-Memory-Group-at-UJI/AbstractBoundaries/README.md

 # AbstractBoundaries
-Dataset for "Flexible hippocampal representation of abstract boundaries supports memory-guided choice"
+Dataset and codes for "Flexible hippocampal representation of abstract boundaries supports memory-guided choice"